pfmaggi/TIL/docker/dotnet_core.md

         }
     }

-Modify the command in your editor (as an example, change the string to `"Hello Docker!"`), save, and recompile it:
+Modify the command in your editor (as an example, change the string to `"Hello Docker!"`), save, and recompile it from inside the container:

     dotnet run
     $Hello Docker!